commschamp/cc_tutorial/howtos/howto9/README.md

 # How-To 9
 Frame with checksum of the header.

-Some protocols require checksum calculation on the framing header, before procedding to the decoding of the message payload.
+Some protocols require checksum calculation on the framing header, before proceeding to the decoding of the message payload.

 This howto uses the following frame